 - Struts may be configured as T, Dbl-T, Vertical 2-post and Multi-Post Shores.
 In addition there are special configurations such as: 3-Post Column, Sloped Floor Shore, Window/Door Shore, and Laced Post Shore. - Wood headers are used in most cases, and Wood Soles are needed when the load needs to be spread-out on the structure that is supporting the shore. - The standard Pneumatic Shore Base Plates may be used when shore in bearing on an adequate concrete slab.
 Consult qualified Structures Specialist. - 4.
 The strength of these shores may be determined by knowing the height and number of struts that are used.
-The basic values are shown in tables in Section 7.
-Consult qualified Structures Specialist, since other factors such as header strength may govern the shore capacity. - 5.
+The Strut Load Tables are shown in Sect 4 of SOG & Sect 7 of FOG.
+Consult qualified Structures Specialist, since other factors such as header or sole strength may govern the shore capacity. - 5.
 Low pressure air (50psi max) may be used to extend the struts, but care must be taken to not impact the structure. - 6.
 Use hand tightening to snug-up all joints.